 Our initial contact with families takes place during optional home visits, school visits, assessments, and new student academic screenings designed to tailor student instructional programs.
 These events orient parents to their new school community.
-We also hold orientations for kindergarten, 6th, and 9th grade students and families.
+We hold orientations for Kindergarten, 6th, and 9th grade students and families.

-We inform families of their children's academic standing and share their accomplishments through Parent/Teacher/Child conferences (see school calendar for dates), report cards, and individual New England Common Assessment Program (NECAP) assessment results and plan with parents for improved NECAP achievement at the Middle and Upper school level.
-There are three marking periods (trimesters) each year.
-Students will receive a report card at the end of each trimester and a less formal progress report at the mid-point of each trimester.
-Final report cards demonstrate students' performance on grade level standards.
-(For more information, see the Assessment section of the Family Handbook.)
+We inform families of their children's academic standing, share their accomplishments through Parent/Teacher/Child conferences (see school calendar for dates), report cards, and individual New England Common Assessment Program (NECAP and PAARC) assessment results and plan with parents to improve student achievement.
+Final report cards demonstrate students' performance on grade level standards (For more information, see the Assessment section of the Family Handbook.)

-We involve families in the academic curriculum through grade level and school-wide events, publishing parties, student presentations, town meetings, and homework assignments that require family participation.
+We invite families to grade level and school wide events to showcase the academic curriculum.
+We provide homework assignments that require family participation.

-In the Family Resource Center and school library we make available books, periodicals, tapes and brochures on topics of parenting, education and child development, as well as information on affordable educational and recreational destinations.
+We are developing an on-line Family Resource Center and we make available books, periodicals, tapes and brochures on topics of parenting, education and child development, as well as information on affordable educational and recreational destinations.